projectNEWM/newm-batcher-v1/README.md

 If the `setup_keys.sh` script is used then follow the steps below.

 Replace the `batcher_address` with value from the batcher.addr file and `collat_address` with value from the collat.addr.
-The profit address can be another base
+The profit address can be another base address from the CIP03 wallet or any address of your choosing.
+The `collat_utxo` has the form `id#idx` and it holds 5 ADA.
+It will be used in every smart contract transaction as the collateral.
+The `network` variable is a string of either `--mainnet` or `--testnet-magic 1`.
+The batcher is designed to run on mainnet and pre-production only.
+The `socket_path` is the absolute path to the node socket of the fully synced cardano node.

+The batcher is ready to run after this information has been updated.
+Do not update any other variables as it may inhibit the batcher's ability to function.

 ## Running NEWM Batcher As A Service